-In response to public pressure, the Selby Slag Remediation comment period has been extended to Thursday, April 12th.
+In response to public pressure, the Department of Toxic Substances Control has called a public meeting in Vallejo for April 3rd on the Selby Slag Remediation.
+And the comment period has been extended to Thursday, April 12th.

 The 66-acre Selby Slag, a 2.5 million ton slag pile loaded with toxic heavy metals, is a State Superfund site—a highly contaminated stretch of San Francisco Bay waterfront land lying at the terminus of ‘A’ Street in Crockett.
 From 1872-1971 it was a site of metal smelting (for copper, gold, silver and lead) and sulfuric acid production.
 The remaining covered-up sulfuric acid pits are on a 200-foot shelf of land that intrudes directly into the Bay.
 These pits are constantly liberating toxic heavy metal “leachate” from the slag into unprotected bay waters.
 The Phillips 66 refinery just happens to own this portion of the site.